nats-io/nats-site/content/blog/kotlin-example.md

 ## Implementation

 We will create a class as a manager to control our NATS client to be able to connect, disconnect, publish ...
-This is necessary because when Nats.java tries to connect, it makes a blocking call, which we don't want in the main thread, so we execute it in another thread.
+This is necessary because when nats.java tries to connect, it makes a blocking call, which we don't want in the main thread, so we execute it in another thread.
 Also, in order to have communication between the main thread and connect thread, we generate an interface that we will implement in the MainActivity and that we pass as parameter to our class NatsManager.
 In this case, we will make that the interface returns us when we are connected and what messages it revokes.

 ```kotlin
 open interface IDataCollector {